baqar-abbas/hello-rails-react1/README.md

   bundle install
   npm install
-  update credentials in database.yml file for postgreSQL rails db:create (if you haven't created created database for the project yet) rails db:migrate
+  update credentials in database.yml file for postgreSQL rails db:create ( If you haven't created database for the project yet ) rails db:migrate
   From rails console (rails c) add greeting messages to messages table in the databse Sample command below